 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.1 and alkalinity is 40 mg/l.
-Beginning January 1, 2005, as per DEP requirements, samples from Shaft 9A and 27 community taps have a minimum compliance level of 8.9 for pH and 37 mg/L for alkalinity .
-No more than nine days in a six-month period, may results be below theses levels.
-In January, no sample results were below these levels.
-MWRA, QA and operator staff test pH and alkalinity daily at Shaft 9A.
+Beginning January 1, 2005, as per DEP requirements, samples from Shaft 9A have a minimum compliance level of 8.9 for pH and 37 mg/L for alkalinity.
+Samples from 27 community taps have a minimum compliance level of 8.8 for pH and 37 mg/L for alkalinity.
+For no more than nine days in a six-month period may results be below these levels.
+Quality Assurance and operator staff test pH and alkalinity daily at Shaft 9A.
+Community samples are collected on a quarterly basis.
+The first quarter community samples were collected March 29, 2005.
+In March, no sample results were below these levels.